PRX/Porter/README.md

 }
 ```

-The JSON message for a failed task will have an `Error` key rather than a `Result` key, like this:
+The JSON message for a failed task will have an `TaskResult.Error` key rather than a `TaskResult.Result` key, like this:

 ```json
 {